Semantically Reflected Programs: Motivating Example

 We want to preserve the separation of concerns between these two modeling paradigms, and instead \emph{link} the lifted state to the domain.
 For each \SMOL object, two nodes are generated: one representing the object itself (the above \texttt{run:obj1}) and one node representing an entity in the domain to which the object is linked.
 These two objects are connected using a special relation \texttt{smol:links}.\looseness=-1

 Semantic lifting serializes the program state, and provides a way to specify how domain objects link to the program state.
 In the \SMOL code of \cref{fig:smollayer}, these are the modifiers and the \smol{links} clause.
 The \smol{hidden} modifiers prohibit a field from being lifted.
-This allows us to control the size of the knowledge graph if some part of the program is unrelated to the operations performed on the lifted state.
+This allows us to control the knowledge graph: As parts of the program that are unrelated to the operations to the lifted state are removed, the resulting graph is (a) smaller and (b) more focused.
 In contrast, the \smol{domain} modifier moves information from the computational object to the linked domain node.
 In the example above, this will attach the edge lifting field \smol{depth} not to the object \texttt{run:obj1}, but to its linked node.

 The \smol{links} clause is a general way to annotate information to the linked object.
 The clause in the \smol{Shale} class (see \cref{fig:smollayer}) expresses that every node linked to the lifting of a \smol{Shale} object is a stratigraphic layer constituted by shale.
 The class has two \smol{links} clauses.
 The first is conditional --- if the expression \smol{this.kerogen == 1 || this.kerogen == 2} evaluates to true, then the linked object contains kerogen, otherwise the unconditional clause is used and the linked object does not contain kerogen.
 This way, the semantic lifting precisely captures the meaning of the \smol{kerogen} field in terms of the domain ontology.
 The above \smol{Shale} object is, when these features are considered, lifted in the graph in \cref{fig:ex:rdf2}.
 Here, the object \texttt{run:l1} is the linked object.